 Self Migration vs Automated Migration

 Users of external brands have the ability to complete a “self-migration” of their account into the enterprise at anytime they wish to do so.
-Please keep in mind that this is a separate process from the account migration Qualtrics is providing.
+Please keep in mind that this is a separate process from the account migrations that Qualtrics technical support offers.
 Self-migrations entail exporting content out of the user’s current account and importing the content into their enterprise account.
 Below you will find a table that outlines pros and cons associated with each migration method.

 If you are interested in completing a self-migration of your account or simply want to learn how to export/import surveys and responses, please review the Self-Migration Steps directly below: